 During the eighteenth century, Peter the Great, the Russian Czar from 1682 to 1725, chartered an exploration of the eastern borders of the Russian Empire.
 He recruited the Danish explorer Vitus Bering to lead an expedition in the Bering Strait region.
 Before the expedition, maps of Siberia sometimes contained a large landmass across the water from the Chukchi Peninsula; however no definite account of travel through the strait had been recorded by the early seventeen hundreds.

 The two voyages of Bering, the first in 1724 and the second in 1741, confirmed what many people living on the Chukchi Peninsula already knew.
 That there was land and even people across the water; people who had been trading and traveling across the Bering Strait for thousands of years.
 The second explorer to confirm the existence of present day Alaska was the Englishman, Captain James Cook.
 On his 1778 expedition he produced detailed maps of the Alaskan coast.
-The results of his exploration helped
+The results of his exploration helped enlighten the outside world about the Bering Strait region.
+As news about Bering and Cook's travels reached Russia, Europe, and other parts of the world, theories of human migration between Asia and North America gained strength.

 The Land Bridge Theory

-The conformation of a strait between Asia and North America fueled an interest in the possibility of a wide plain that might have connected the two continents.
+The confirmation of a strait between Asia and North America fueled an interest in the possibility of a wide plain that might have connected the two continents.
 Beginning in the early 1800s, American scientists and naturalists started investigating archeological sites on the east coast of the United States, slowly working their way towards the west coast.
 The findings of these forebearers to modern archaeology suggested that people hadn't originated in North America but had populated the continent from another place.
 However, from where and how had yet to be discovered.
 From about 1890 to 1925, research, discussion, and inquiry about the peopling of North America stalled because of inconclusive data.
-It wasn't until the mid-1920s that scientist would finally restart the search for evidence of how people came to North America.
+It wasn't until the mid-1920s that scientists would finally restart the search for evidence of how people came to North America.

 David M. Hopkins